 - Lie on your back with your knees bent and your feet planted on the mat beneath your knees.
 Adjust your feet and knees to be hip-distance apart and parallel.

 - Maintain the natural curve of your neck.
 There should be space between your cervical spine and the floor.

 - Press down with your feet and lift your hips.
 Actively maintain the parallel position of your thighs so your knees don’t splay apart.

-- Interlace your fingers beneath your back, then carefully roll your shoulders and upper arms out and back, squeezing your shoulder blades together.
-Tuck your shoulders and arms under your back.
+- Keep your arms alongside your body, palms down, or interlace your fingers beneath your back, then carefully roll your shoulders and upper arms out and tuck your shoulders and arms under your back.